Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/n/ncurses/README.md

     It may or may not be solved by patching the `*.map` files in the `package` subdirectory but we have no idea how to do this.

+  * For LUMI/23.12, license information was added to the installation.

+    We've also made the EasyConfigs more uniform.
+Note though that for the Clang-based compilers we omit `--with-versioned-syms` as that causes errors during the build process.